 Bpod is an open-source behavior-recording system and real-time environment controller for rodent experiments.
 Using high-level programming environments (MATLAB/Python), it provides a low-latency closed-loop link between behavioral events, stimulus delivery, and stimulation.
 Using its built-in liquid reward delivery system, it can be used to power go/no-go discrimination, two alternative forced choice, and CS/US behavioral paradigms.
 Bpod data acquisition is fully synchronized with the microscope, and the behavioral events can be precisely aligned to the recording of Ca2+ transients.

-Different forms of stimulation can be triggered or driven directly using the analog and digital output signals of the microscope, planned and controlled from the measurement control software.
+Our microscopes have a wide range of high sampling rate communication capabilities (analog and digital input/outputs) which support a high level of synchronization with various external devices.
+This includes triggering either ways or generating stimulation or stimulation patterns.
 Visual, auditory, tactile, whisker or odor stimuli can be generated this way.
-The MES command line access and MESc API allow custom scripting of the measurement control including third party devices to form a complex environment for behavior experiments.
+The MES command line access and FemtoAPI allow custom scripting of the measurement control including third party devices to form a complex environment for behavior experiments.

 Fast 3D Imaging of Spine, Dendritic, and Neuronal Assemblies in Behaving Animals.
 Gergely Szalay, Linda Judak, Gergely Katona, Katalin Ocsai, Gabor Juhasz, Mate Veress, Zoltan Szadai, Andras Feher, Tamas Tompa, Balazs Chiovini, Pal Maak, Balazs Rozsa, Neuron (2016)